-These requirements may not be within the reach of every motorist.
+And to be honest: these requirements may not be within the reach of every motorist.

-Most designs need some type and length of runway to take off.
+Most designs need some type and length of runway to takeoff.
 It is not realistic to think that the driver of such a flying car can escape the traffic jam and just fly away.
-He will not be the only one willing (or trying) to do that and the sheer chaos that would arise of drivers wanting to take off could result in very dangerous situations and possibly a high rate of serious or even deadly accidents.
+He will not be the only one willing (or trying) to do that and the sheer chaos that would arise of drivers wanting to takeoff could result in very dangerous situations and possibly a high rate of serious or even deadly accidents.

-Weather or night time is also a limiting factor for these flying cars, its exactly the same as for normal VFR flying.
+Weather and/or night time is also a limiting factor for these flying cars, its exactly the same as for normal VFR flying.
 One can not expect untrained and unexperienced car drivers to act safely in adverse weather conditions.
 Even fully qualified pilots sometimes have their problems with weather.
 Think about low visibility situations, low clouds, rain or icing, thunderstorms, turbulence and night time.